Bulk CSV Import

 Common issues the validator catches:

-- Unknown sign type — the sign type name doesn't match any in your library.
-Use the sign type review step to create it or map it to an existing type.
+- Unknown sign type — the sign type name doesn't match a pinned type or an event-only type on this event.
+Use the sign type review step to create it, map it to an existing type, or skip.
+Names that match a library type elsewhere in your org are auto-pinned to this event for you.

 - Non-numeric value — a number field (width, height, mounting height) contains text.
 Clear the value or move the text to a notes field.